ARISE-Initiative/robomimic/docs/tutorials/hyperparam_scan.md

 ## Using the Hyperparameter Helper to launch runs

-While copying an algorithm's template json from `exps/templates` and modifying it manually is a perfectly valid way to run experiments, we also provide the `hyperparam_helper.py` script to easily generate config jsons to use with the `train.py` script. **This is the preferred way to launch training runs using the repository.** It also makes hyperparameter scans a breeze.
+While copying an algorithm's template json from `exps/templates` and modifying it manually is a perfectly valid way to run experiments, we also provide the `hyperparam_helper.py` script to easily generate config jsons to use with the `train.py` script. **This is the preferred way to launch multiple training runs using the repository.** It also makes hyperparameter scans a breeze.
 We'll walk through an example below, by reproducing sections of the `hyperparam_helper.py` script.

 The first step is to start with a base config json.
 A common choice is to copy one of the templates in `exps/templates` (such as `exps/templates/bc.json`) into a new folder (where additional config jsons will be generated).